 Seven wins in 2006 were not enough to clinch a final title for Schumacher before retiring from the sport, although Felipe Massa was able to open his account with wins in Turkey and at his home race in Brazil.

 Kimi Raikkonen joined the team in Schumacher's place from McLaren and made an immediate impact.
 The Finn stole the title from his former team's driver pairing of Alonso and Lewis Hamilton, who both finished a point adrift after Raikkonen won the final race of a season that involved the espionage scandal between the two teams.

-Massa almost emulated his team-mate's achievements in 2008.
+Massa almost emulated his teammate's achievements in 2008.
 In fact, for 30 seconds, Massa was Brazil's first champion since Ayrton Senna.
 But Hamilton's last-gasp overtake on Timo Glock cruelly denied Massa the title.
-Ferrari did manage to take its second-successive constructors' championship though, the last time the Prancing Horse has been emblazoned on the trophy.
+Ferrari did manage to take its second-successive constructors' championship, though, the last time the Prancing Horse has been emblazoned on the trophy.

-2009 was a disaster with new regulations introduced, as well as Massa being sidelined with a frightening injury caused by debris in Hungary.
+2009 was a disaster, with new regulations introduced as well as Massa being sidelined with a frightening injury caused by debris in Hungary.
 Luca Badoer and Giancarlo Fisichella both failed to wrestle any speed out of the car as the team finished fourth.

-Alonso joined for 2010 and looked set to win the title, only for a roadblock in the form of Vitaly Petrov to halt his progress at the Abu Dhabi season-finale and allow Sebastian Vettel to snatch the championship away.
+Alonso joined in 2010 and looked set to win the title, only for a roadblock in the form of Vitaly Petrov to halt his progress at the Abu Dhabi season-finale and allow Sebastian Vettel to snatch the championship away.

 It was a similar sense of disappointment in 2012, where it looked as though a lap one collision in Brazil for Vettel had handed Alonso the title, only for the German to battle through the field to keep his hands on the trophy.